-And most importantly, I have an organization called RayZnews.
-RayZnews that's how my journey started as a researcher.
+And with that research, I submitted it to the government everywhere.
+So that's how my journey started as a researcher.
 And in RayZnews last year we did a report about Internet Development Report of the Asia Pacific and the least developed countries.